Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/nine-lives-tricksy-kittens/rules/_index.md

 {{% rules-block id="objective" heading="Objective" icon="objective" icontint="lightblue" %}}

-The game ends when **a player runs out of lives**.
-The players with the **most lives** left win.
+The game ends when **a player reaches 9(+) lives**.
+The player with the most lives wins.

 {{% /rules-block %}}

 {{% rules-block id="action_play" heading="Gameplay" icon="action" class="force-page-break-before" icontint="purple" %}}

+Play happens in rounds.
+Each round has three steps: bidding, playing, scoring.

+@TODO: INTERACTIVE EXAMPLE?

+{{% rules-block heading="Bidding" %}}

+Shuffle the deck and deal as fairly as possible.
+(You might have a few cards left over in some rounds.
+Reveal them, but don't use them.)

+At the start of each round, everyone secretly **places a bid**.
+Simultaneously, all players take a card from their hand and place it facedown in front of them.
+The number on that card indicates how many "tricks" you expect to win.

+Once done, reveal all the bids.
+Any players who bid the **same suit** are---for this round only---in the **same "team"**.

+@TODO: IMAGE EXAMPLE

+{{% /rules-block %}}

+{{% rules-block heading="Playing" %}}

 This is a trick-taking game with a twist.
+You keep playing "tricks" until all players are out of cards.

+So how does a trick work?

+The Kittykeeper starts by playing any card they want.
+* The suit of their played card is called the **leading suit**.
+* The suit of their bid card is the **trump**.
-The Kittykeeper starts, then take clockwise turns around the table.

-* On your turn, play a card from your hand _or_ play your current life ( = the top card of your life deck).
+Then take clockwise turns around the table.
+On your turn, play one card from your hand. _If possible_, match the leading suit.
+Otherwise, play anything.

+Once everybody has played, check who won this trick.
+* If a **trump** was played, the highest trump wins.
+* Otherwise, the highest card in the **leading suit** wins.

+Now comes the biggest twist of this game.
-* **If possible,** you must play the same suit as one **already played**.
-(The Kittykeeper can thus play anything.
-The suit of their card is called the _leading suit_.)
+* If a player played a card in the same suit as their own _bid_, that card is **ignored**.
+Pretend it doesn't exist.
-* The special power on your card **only activates** if it's played as a life card.

-Once everyone has played, decide the winner: the player who played the **highest card** in the **leading suit**.

-Now every player checks the _total_ number of the suit they played.
-(Sum the numbers on all cards in that suit.)
-* If it's **greater than 9** (it "exploded"), you **lose a life**.
-* Otherwise, nothing happens.

-If you played a _life_ card this round, you get it back.
-* You're the winner?
-Put it at the bottom of your Life Deck.
-* Otherwise?
-Choose whether to take it into your hand or discard it.

-All other cards played are discarded.
-The winner becomes the new Kittykeeper.

-Next round!
+* If _all_ cards in a trick are ignored in this way, the Kittykeeper wins.

+The winner receives the trick and places it facedown before them (to track how many you've won).
+They become the new Kittykeeper.

 @TODO: IMAGE EXAMPLE

-@TODO: INTERACTIVE EXAMPLE

 {{% /rules-block %}}

+{{% rules-block %}}

+Once you've played all the tricks, scoring happens.

+> **If you won exactly as many tricks as you bid, score your bid card!** (Add it facedown to a pile that represents your lives.)

+If you were in a **team**, you also score if you _collectively_ scored the correct amount.

+EXAMPLE: A and B are teamed.
+A bid 2, B bid 3.
+But at the end of the round, A has won 4 tricks and B has won 1.
+They're still both allowed to score, because _together_ they've scored the right amount (2 + 3 = 4 + 1).

+If this causes somebody to have 9 (or more) lives, the game ends here.
+Otherwise, play the next round!

+@TODO: IMAGE EXAMPLE

+{{% /rules-block %}}

+{{% /rules-block %}}

-{{% rules-block id="action_play" heading="Cards" icon="score" class="force-page-break-before" icontint="purple" %}}
+{{% rules-block id="expansion" heading="After your first game" icon="expansion" class="force-page-break-before" icontint="purple" %}}

-Each card has a **suit**, a **number** and a **special power**.

-As stated, the special power _only_ activates when the card is played as a Life Card.

-Only the _top_ card of your lives deck is relevant (and can be played) at any given time.
-Though you're allowed to look through your life deck at any time.
+You might have noticed that there are **powers** on the cards.
+These can be ignored for your first few games.
+Once you're familiar with trick-taking, however, it's highly recommended to add the rules below.

+Your "bid" card starts a row in front of you.

+* If you **win a trick**, pick one of its cards and place it in this row.
+(The other cards are discarded.)
+* Your current "bid" is always the **left-most card** of this row.
+(So yes, your bid might change during the game.)

+On each turn, you _may_

+* Discard one card from your row ...
+* ... to execute the power written on it!

+You can do so before or after playing your card for this trick.
+(Do notice, though, that paying the card means _losing_ that trick.
+Which means you may not be able to score your bid anymore!)

+However, only **one power may be used per trick**.

+@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}